Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 Now, one of the issues that I cannot for the life of me figure out is the Democrats and their obsession with illegal immigration.

-Uh, you know, for me to get into the Democratic National Convention or a presidential or vice presidential debate, I'll give you the as a case in point, the DNC, I got I got stopped four times every single night I was there, all four nights, and I had to show my credentials, my picture ID, which they demanded four separate times before I can get to my broadcast location.
+You know, for me to get into the Democratic National Convention or a presidential or vice presidential debate, I'll give you as a case in point, the DNC, I got stopped four times every single night I was there, all four nights.

-And now, why is it that Democrats that insist on you know a picture ID to get into their convention or a presidential or vice presidential debate?
+And now, why is it that Democrats that insist on a picture ID to get into their convention or a presidential or vice presidential debate, they don't want voter ID, they don't want signature verification, and they don't want proof of citizenship.

-I mean, it's it's it's unfathomable to me.
+I mean, it's unfathomable to me.

 But that's where we now find ourselves.